Listeria Prompts Walmart, Costco, Trader Joe's, Wegmans Recalls

 The Wawona Packing Company is recalling the stone fruits (fruits with large pits) packed in their Cutler, California warehouses after an in-house test revealed the presence of the bacteria in their products.
 They shut down and sanitized immediately – tests following the clean-up showed no signs of dangerous contamination.
 Wawona and the stores it has shipped to are unaware of any illness as a result of listeria from their products.
 They are warning customers in stores and online that stone fruit purchased between June 1 and July 12 should be discarded, and that no one, especially pregnant women, seniors, or people with weakened immune systems, should eat them.

 Additionally, Wegmans supermarkets are recalling a number of cakes, pies, and pastries that contain ingredients from Wawona.
-The full list of recalled items is available on the FDA website.

 Did a Tainted Product Make You Sick?